 [Excerpts from #76 – 200 Parameters for Life]

 Wow!
-This 2 minute video will boggle your mind:
+Gather the children…this 2 minute video will boggle your minds:

 So we must decide for ourselves what we are going to believe.
 We certainly have to admit that the odds of all these factors occurring so that life could emerge are infinitesimally small.